 Paste this string into PubMed, Scopus, Web of Science, or CINAHL.
 Add field tags (e.g., [tiab]) and MeSH terms as needed for your specific database.

 Synonyms for each element are combined with OR (broadening the search within that element).
-Then the PICO elements are combined with AND (narrowing to studies that match all elements).
-This is standard Boolean logic for systematic review searches.
+Then the framework elements are combined with AND (narrowing to studies that match all elements).
+This is standard Boolean logic for systematic review searches and works identically across PICO, PECO, and SPIDER.

 Yes.
 Copy the generated string and paste it into PubMed's search box.
 For best results, also consider adding MeSH terms and field tags (e.g., [tiab] for title/abstract).
-The tool gives you a solid starting point that you can refine.
+The tool gives you a solid starting point that you can refine for each database.